 Active employees and non-Medicare eligible retirees who do not have Medicare eligible dependents can enroll in a health maintenance organization (HMO) in lieu of the basic hospital medical plan.
 The HMO includes hospital medical benefits, dental benefits, vision benefits, and an extensive formulary.
 However, participants in the HMO are required to receive care from a participating physician in the HMO plan.
 The PEEHIP offers four optional plans (Hospital Indemnity, Cancer, Dental, and Vision) that may be selected in addition to or in lieu of the basic hospital medical plan or HMO.
 The Hospital Indemnity Plan provides a per-day benefit for hospital confinement, maternity, intensive care, cancer, and convalescent care.
 The Cancer Plan covers cancer disease only and benefits are provided regardless of other insurance.
 Coverage includes a per-day benefit for each hospital confinement related to cancer.
 The Dental Plan covers diagnostic and preventative services, as well as basic and major dental services.
 Diagnostic and preventative services include oral examinations, teeth cleaning, x-rays, and emergency office visits.
 Basic and major services include fillings, general aesthetics, oral surgery not covered under a Group Medical Program, periodontics, endodontics, dentures, bridgework, and crowns.
 Dental services are subject to a maximum of \$1,250 per year for individual coverage and \$1,000 per person per year for family coverage.
 The Vision Plan covers annual eye examinations, eyeglasses, and contact lens prescriptions.

 PEEHIP members may opt to elect the PEEHIP Supplemental Plan as their hospital medical coverage in lieu of the PEEHIP Hospital Medical Plan.
 The PEEHIP Supplemental Plan provides secondary benefits to the member's primary plan provided by another employer.
-Only active and non-Medicare retiree members and dependents are eligible for the PEEHIP Supplemental Plan.
+Only active and non-Medicare retired members and covered dependents are eligible to enroll in the PEEHIP Supplemental Medical Plan.
 There is no premium required for this plan, and the plan covers most out-of-pocket expenses not covered by the primary plan.
-The plan cannot be used as a supplement to Medicare, the PEEHIP Hospital Medical Plan, or the State or Local Governmental Plans administered by the State Employees' Insurance Board (SEIB).
+Members who are enrolled in the PEEHIP Hospital Medical Plan (Group 14000), VIVA Health Plan (offered through PEEHIP), Marketplace (Exchange) Plans, State Employees Insurance Board (SEIB), Local Government Board (LGB), Medicare, Medicaid, ALL Kids, Tricare, or Champus as their primary coverage, or are enrolled in a Health Savings Account (HSA) or Health Reimbursement Arrangement (HRA), are not eligible to enroll in the PEEHIP Supplemental Plan.
+The plan cannot be used as a supplement to Medicare.
+Retired members who become eligible for Medicare are eligible to enroll in the PEEHIP Group Medicare Advantage (PPO) Plan or the Optional Coverage Plans.

-Medicare eligible members and Medicare eligible dependents who are covered on a retiree contract were enrolled in the United Healthcare Group Medicare Advantage plan for PEEHIP retirees.
-Effective January 1, 2020, Humana Insurance Company replaced United Healthcare as the administrator of the PEEHIP Group Medicare Advantage (PPO) Plan.
-The plan is fully insured, and members are able to have all of their Medicare Part A (hospital insurance), Part B (medical insurance), and Part D (prescription drug coverage) in one convenient plan.
-Retirees can continue to see their same providers with no interruption and see any doctor who accepts Medicare on a national basis.
-Members have the same benefits in and out-of-network and there is no additional retiree cost share if a retiree uses an out-of-network provider and no balance billing from the provider.
+Effective January 1, 2020, Medicare eligible members and Medicare eligible dependents covered on a retiree contract were enrolled in the Humana Group Medicare Advantage plan for PEEHIP retirees.
+Effective January 1, 2023, United Health Care (UHC) Group replaced the Humana contract.
+The MAPDP plan is fully insured by UHC and members are able to have all of their Medicare Part A, Part B, and Part D (prescription drug coverage) in one convenient plan.
+With the UHC plan for PEEHIP, retirees can continue to see their same providers with no interruption and see any doctor who accepts Medicare on a national basis.
+Retirees have the same benefits in and out-of-network and there is no additional retiree cost share if a retiree uses an out-of-network provider and no balance billing from the provider.